houga582/Johnson_M.S._Thesis_R_Scripts/README.md

 # Repository Description
-This GitHub repository contains all annotated R scripts that code for all tables and figures contained in my M.S. thesis.
+This GitHub repository contains annotated R scripts that code for all tables and figures contained in my M.S. thesis.
 The intent of this GitHub repository is to serve as a central location for all my R scripts.
 As I receive feedback on my figures, I will commit coding changes **HERE** .
 The purpose is to retain my R code so I can: